 The farmers who regularly visited Wales in the nineteenth century became known as Sioni Winwns in Welsh, and subsequently as Onion Johnnies in English.

-A fruitloaf made by mixing flour, yeast (if not using self-raising flour), butter, mixed dried fruit (raisins, currants and sultanas), mixed spices and an egg.
+Speckled bread – a fruitloaf made by mixing flour, yeast (if not using self-raising flour), butter, mixed dried fruit (raisins, currants and sultanas), mixed spices and an egg.
+The dried fruit is sometimes soaked in tea overnight prior to baking.

 Wales has a high density of sheep population.